fooock/yourbtc.link/ansible/lnd-role/README.md

 ### Requirements

->At this moment this role is only supported in Ubuntu systems.
+>This role can only be installed in Ubuntu systems.
+Also, at this moment this role only supports `bitcoind`
+> as a backend.

 This role requires a user with `sudo` permissions to work properly.